 How does IRCC decide H&C applications?

 The decision on an H&C application is “discretionary”.
 This means that immigration officers have a lot of freedom in deciding these applications.
-But they must base their decisions on the evidence and they must consider all of the evidence as a whole when deciding whether the application is strong enough.
+But their decision must follow the law.

-Because there is usually no interview, it is important to:
+Because there is usually no hearing or interview, it is important to:

-• send the best possible evidence to support the application, and
+- send the best possible evidence to support the application,

-• explain all of the reasons to stay in Canada.
+- explain all of the reasons to stay in Canada, and

 If there are mistakes in the application or the supporting evidence is not strong, the application may be denied.

-For more information about how H&C applications are decided and what kind of evidence can help, see Making a humanitarian and compassionate (H&C) application in this series.
+For more information about how H&C applications are decided and what kind of evidence can help, see Making a humanitarian and compassionate (H&C) application.

 Previous page Next page